atharvasamindre/Netflix_Case_Study/README.md

 • Discover what content is available in different countries.

 # 📈 Let's Get Exploring 📊
 Now that you're armed with questions and a powerful dataset, it's time to embark on your Netflix data exploration journey.
-Feel free to fork this repository, clone it to your local machine, and start diving into the code and data.
-Don't forget to share your findings and insights with the community.

-Remember, the more we learn from this data, the better we can help Netflix continue to entertain and inspire millions around the world! 🌎🍿

-Happy coding! 🚀👨‍💻🎬